 SERVICES - HANDRAILS BALUSTRADES

-Balustrades Handrails – Mechcon specializes in the design fabrication and installation of custom architectural Balustrades Handrails throughout Melbourne.
+Balustrades Handrails – Mechcon specialises in the design fabrication and installation of custom architectural Balustrades Handrails throughout Melbourne.

-Handrails Balustrades – Our Handrails and Balustrade products are generally custom designed by Architects on commercial projects and often the design is finished off by Mechcon in the way of shop detailing for final design clarification.
-By utilizing our own in-house Shop Drawings we can draft up the exacting requirements that is set out in the Australian Standards and Building Codes for Handrails and Balustrades, Architects and Designers will rely on us to mark up and properly detail their construction drawings for practical and legislative requirements that the Handrail contractor is responsible for.
+Our Handrails and Balustrade products are generally custom designed by Architects on commercial projects and often the design is finished off by Mechcon in the way of shop detailing for final design clarification.
+By utilising our own in-house Shop Drawings we can draft up the exacting requirements that is set out in the Australian Standards and Building Codes for balustrades and handrails.
+Architects and Designers will rely on us to mark up and properly detail their construction drawings for practical and legislative requirements that the Handrail contractor is responsible for.
 AS 1428.1 2009 Access for People with Disabilities is our field of expertise.

 Much of our installations around Melbourne are within coastal areas so we provide guaranteed products that will last many years with minimum maintence, we specialize in specific coatings of Handrails i.e – industrial zinc primers, hot dip galvaning, paint warranties, sand blasting, grades 304,316 Stainless Steel and polishing methods to suit mirror and satin stainless steel Handrails.
 Mechcon has supplied DHS Department of Human Services with over 10 years of Handrail and Balustrades upgrades including new Disable Handrail installations across all parts of Melbourne.
 We concentrate on Commercial Balustrade projects such as major Swimming pools, Inner city sports pavilions, council multi-level car parks, railway stations and fire stairs all dwellings just to name a few.